egeoffrey/docs/docs/installation/troubleshooting.md

 * Ensure the system where eGeoffrey has been installed is reachable (e.g. you can ping it)
 * Ensure your browser is pointing to the right IP address (the one reported by the installation process is not necessarily the right one)
 * Ensure there is no firewall running (`iptables -L` should have not DROP/DENY lines)
-* Ensure all eGeoffrey's components are correctly running by executing `egeoffrey-cli status` from within the directory where eGeoffrey has been installed.
+* Ensure all eGeoffrey's components are correctly running by executing `egeoffrey-cli house status` from within the directory where eGeoffrey has been installed.
 Ensure all of them are in a "Up" status.
 * Check if the GUI service is accessible by running `netstat -tunap |grep 80`, you should see the port open and something listening on it (ensure you are not running other processes using port 80).
 * Have a look at the logs.
 Those are in `data/egeoffrey/logs/egeoffrey.log`.
-If the file is empty, you can run `egeoffrey-cli logs` to see live logs from the different components.
+If the file is empty, you can run `egeoffrey-cli house logs` to see live logs from the different components.
-* If a specific service only is not in a "Up" status (e.g. "Restarting"), have a look at the logs of the specific component with e.g. `egeoffrey-cli logs egeoffrey-gateway`
+* If a specific service only is not in a "Up" status (e.g. "Restarting"), have a look at the logs of the specific component with e.g. `egeoffrey-cli house logs egeoffrey-gateway`

 ### The installation is taking too long